Bank of England aims for greener corporate bond portfolio | Headlines

 Bank of England aims for greener corporate bond portfolio

-The Bank of England set out plans on Friday to make its 20 billion pounds ($28.4 billion) of holdings of sterling corporate bonds better aligned with government goals to achieve net-zero carbon emissions.
-However, the central bank will not embark on an immediate sell-off of bonds issued by businesses that have high carbon emissions, such as power utilities and oil companies when it begins the rebalancing process later this year.

-"Divestment is a powerful tool and should remain squarely in the toolkit.
-But it should be used as a credible threat to reinforce incentives, not an indiscriminate 'quick fix'," BoE executive director for markets Andrew Hauser said in a speech hosted by Bloomberg.
-The central bank said it would set targets for the overall emissions of its corporate bond holdings, invest in 'green' corporate bonds as they become available, and require bond issuers to publish their emissions.
+It will give firms time to reduce carbon emissions rather than immediately selling off its holdings in energy companies, power utilities and miners.
+"Divestment is a powerful tool, and should remain squarely in the toolkit.
+But it should be used as a credible threat to reinforce incentives, not an indiscriminate 'quick fix'," BoE executive director for markets Andrew Hauser said.

-The BoE said it would seek to rebalance its bond holdings towards issuers with a stronger climate performance and restrict investment in bonds issued by businesses whose activities were widely regarded as inconsistent with lower carbon emissions.
-Issuers whose emissions are currently high would need to set out a credible path to reducing emissions or risk no longer being eligible for bond purchases.

-The BoE will focus on the path of a company's emissions as well as the outright level.
-"The precise calibration of this approach will be developed in the coming months," Hauser said.
-The BoE is not currently buying corporate bonds, and the next scheduled reinvestment of maturing bonds is due in the final quarter of 2021.
+The BoE owns about 6.5% of the sterling corporate bond market, after doubling its holdings last year as it restarted asset purchases to support Britain's economy through the coronavirus pandemic.
+Although this is a relatively small share, the BoE hopes its actions will serve as a benchmark for other investors.
+The central bank will launch its first 'stress test' of British banks' and insurers' exposure to climate change next month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)